In France, Snapchat takes the lead in producing political content - Digiday

 Digiday Video Anywhere Summit

-London is the European headquarters for Snapchat, although its news team works with a Europewide purview and there are native French speakers on the team.
+London is the main international hub for Snapchat, although its news team works with a Europewide purview and there are native French speakers on the team.
 France was Snapchat’s first non-English speaking market, and a big priority in the platform’s international expansion.
 It won’t reveal exact head count for France, but agency sources estimate there is 10 to 15 people in France.
 Snapchat hired its first team lead for Germany last week.
 Marianne Bullwinkel, a former Facebook executive, was hired as country manager for Germany, where she will lead a team.
 Though Snapchat is equally secretive about the location and size of the German team.

 “France is clearly a big priority market for Snapchat, and I believe one of their biggest, despite the fact Instagram has really dug into their market share in the last few months,” said Sened Dhab, head of social for Paris-based digital agency Darewin.